 You can also visit Hauteville House – the home of Victor Hugo, explore German bunkers from the WW2 occupation of the island, enjoy bracing coastal walks, laze on pristine beaches, or try out a huge variety of watersports.

-With its higgledy-piggledy network of narrow lanes, beautiful Guernsey cows and stunning scenery, Guernsey is quite enchanting.
+With its higgledy-piggledy network of narrow lanes, beautiful Guernsey cows and stunning scenery, Guernsey is enchanting.
 Don’t be surprised if it draws you back time and time again.

 The Atmosphere

 Guernsey, on the other hand, has a very relaxed vibe.
-Nothing happens very fast and the maximum speed limit is 30 mph, allowing you time to unwind, breathe deeply and immerse yourself in Guernsey’s special magic.
+Nothing happens very fast, and the maximum speed limit is 30 mph, allowing you time to unwind, breathe deeply and immerse yourself in Guernsey’s special magic.

 The Beaches